rroyalty/commerce-back-end/README.md

 <a name="Description"></a>
 ### Description

-This app is purely a back end application using sequelize to track Products, Tags, and Categories, in addition to the relationships between them.
+This app is purely a back end application using sequelize to track Products, Tags, and Categories for an e-commerce application, in addition to the relationships between them.
 There are routes to get, create, update, and delete entries in all 3 tables.

 Example Videos: